squirrelsoft-dev/doc-fetcher/commands/fetch-docs.md

 ---
 description: Fetch and cache documentation for a library with version-specific snapshots
-allowed-tools: Bash(npm run fetch:*), Bash(npm run list:*)
+allowed-tools: Bash(node:*)
 argument-hint: <library> [version] [--url <custom-url>]
 ---

 # Fetch Documentation

-Fetch and cache documentation for a specified library, creating a local snapshot in the project's `.claude/docs` directory for accurate, version-specific AI context.
+Fetch and cache documentation for a specified library, creating a local snapshot in the current project's `.claude/docs` directory for accurate, version-specific AI context.

 ## Current Context

-- Currently cached docs: !`npm run list`
 - Current working directory: !`pwd`

 ## Your Task